How do consultations work?

 Some clients want anonymity because publicizing their name would have an adverse impact on something that they are working on.

-For example, it could be an investment firm looking at at M&A deal.
+For example, it could be an investment firm trying to decide whether to bid on an acquisition.
 Or it could be a large enterprise looking to conduct a major strategic shift.
-Or it could be a consulting firm trying to restructure a business that might result in layoffs.
+Or it could be a consulting firm inventing a new product that hasn’t yet been announced.

-Under the Self-Service model, we charge a premium of 30% to cover compliance, scheduling, and other logistical costs.
-We pass on this surcharge directly to our client.
+We charge commissions to cover compliance, scheduling, and other logistical costs.
+We pass on this surcharge directly to our client – and we are very transparent in the pricing breakdown.

 If I sign up, will I be spammed by irrelevant / uninteresting requests?

-Under our Curated Experience model, DeepBench will only send you tailored requests that are relevant to you.
+Nope.
+If you think that’s happening, let us know.
+All advisors invited to join a project are either identified by our team, or the client directly.
+We will only send you tailored requests that are relevant to you.
 Typically, we will not send advisors more than 3 project inquiries / month.

 What are my legal obligations?